symfony/symfony-docs/controller/argument_value_resolver.rst

 Adding a Custom Value Resolver
 ------------------------------

-In the next example, you'll create a value resolver to inject the object that represents the current user whenever a controller method type-hints an argument with the ``User`` class::
+In the next example, you will create a value resolver to inject the object that represents the current user whenever a controller method type-hints an argument with the ``User`` class::